shenshutao/blog/_posts/2018-04-29-nscc-guide.md

 - Seems only can run 1 job at 1 time.
 - Can not upgrade the Keras version, can use some newly added modle.
 - Some time hard to get the job run due to a long queue.
+- Reminder do housekeeping!
+Any files more than 30 days old may be removed without notice!

 ## A Sample Here !!!
 After login to NSCC: